Many men and women struggle with a receding hairline. It’s when the hair on the front of their scalps begins to move backwards.

 Women’s hairlines are usually not affected by pattern baldness, but if they are, it will happen after the loss of hair on the top and crown.

-As polycystic ovary syndrome (PCOS) is also associated with androgenetic alopecia, its pattern of hair loss might also be same as above.
+As polycystic ovary syndrome is also associated with androgenetic alopecia, PCOS hair loss pattern might also be same as above.